lsndr/yuow/README.md

 ### Insert, Delete, Update

-Insert, delete and update methods are necessary in order to persist your domain model state.
+Insert, delete and update methods are necessary to be able to persist your domain model state.

 Those methods are pretty trivial and structurually the same.